gorbruno/dopseq/README.md

 Set up your analysis by editing the following files:

 - `samples.tsv` for per-sample data,
-- `config.yaml` for common analysis parameters.
+- `config.yaml` for shared analysis parameters.

 See ['Parameter setting'](#parameter-setting) section for details.